dPys/PyNets/docs/usage.rst

 :(B): A supported connectivity model specified with the `-mod` flag.
 If PyNets is executed in multimodal mode (i.e. with both fMRI and dMRI inputs in the same command-line call), multiple modality-applicable connectivity models should be specified (minimally providing at least one for either modality).
 PyNets will automatically parse which model is appropriate for which data.

-:(C): If an atlas is not specified with the `-a` flag, then a parcellation file must be specified with the `-ua` flag.
+:(C): If an atlas is not specified with the `-a` flag, then a parcellation file must be specified with the `-a` flag.
 The following curated list of atlases is currently supported:

 :Atlas Library:
     - 'atlas_harvard_oxford'